 Moreover, industry standards like Cyber Essentials and the IT Health Check Scheme also require penetration tests for compliance and accreditation respectively.
 The GDPR doesn’t specifically mandate them, but it does state that organisations need: “a process for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures for ensuring the security of the processing.”
 In plain English, this means activities including vulnerability scanning and penetration testing.

 While most companies understand the value of penetration testing, timing is critical.
 If performed too frequently, penetration tests can be a costly expense and the results may overwhelm a small IT team.
 On the other hand, if not done often enough, your business could be left exposed to a cyber attack.
+Two of our senior security experts recently wrote an article in Media Insider explaining the benefits of pen testing and what to look for in a good pen testing partner.

 So, when do you need a penetration test?